-Using a Mobile Base or a Job Site Cart
+Using a Mobile Base

-In many situations it is important to be able to move the saw from one location to another.
-For example, you may want to store the saw against a wall in your workshop and then move it away from the wall to use it or you may need to transport the saw to and from a job site.
-SawStop offers an optional mobile base and a job site cart that allow you to reposition your saw with ease.
+The Contractor Saw is a stationary saw.
+In many situations it is important to be able to move the stationary saw from one location to another.
+For example, you may want to store the stationary saw against a wall in your workshop and then move it away from the wall to use it.
+SawStop offers an optional mobile base that allows you to reposition your stationary saw with ease.

-The SawStop® Contractor Saw Mobile Base is designed specifically for your saw (see Fig. 71).
+The SawStop® Contractor Saw Mobile Base is designed specifically for your saw (see Fig. 75).
 It attaches to the stand and automatically lifts the saw onto the wheels when you step on a lever.
 When the wheels are down, you can roll the saw from one location to another.
 Stepping on a release will then raise the wheels and lower the saw back onto its feet.